- SAP proposes that HANA has advantages in performance versus all other databases with a database that runs 100,000 times faster than any other.

 “The answer for the SAP Business Suite is simple right now: you have to scale-up.
 This advice might change in the future, but even an 8-socket 6TB system will fit 95% of SAP customers, and the biggest Business Suite installations in the world can fit in a SGI 32-socket with 24TB — and that is before considering Simple Finance or Data Aging, both of which decrease memory footprint dramatically.”

-I can’t tell if this is in direct response to the lack of transparency on transaction benchmarks, but if it is, it is an inadequate response.
+I can’t tell if this directly responds to the lack of transparency on transaction benchmarks, but if it is, it is an inadequate response.
 It looks to me that John Appleby is changing the topic in his answer.

 The Appleby (Formerly Known as the Hasso) Pivot

-The question is related to a performance of a transaction processing system on HANA vs. Oracle, and John Appleby quickly moves to a discussion of how much companies should only buy more hardware and not worry about it.
+The question is related to a performance of a transaction processing system on HANA vs. Oracle.
+John Appleby quickly discusses how much companies should only buy more hardware and not worry about it.
 What is John Appleby talking about here?

-He states that “for the SAP Business Suite.” and then goes on to declare the answer for this suite.
+He states that “for the SAP Business Suite.”
+He then declares the answer for this suite.

 Secondly, the rest of the suite, now called SAP HANA Enterprise Management, as I stated, was not available for purchase at this time.
-John Appleby is phrasing his response to what should be the future tense as if it is the present tense.
+John Appleby is phrasing his response to the future tense as if it is the present tense.

 Is it, in fact, critical to scale up for something that does not yet exist?